Nannies/child carers are responsible for the care, wellbeing and education of infants, toddlers and children in the home.

 Leanna works one-on-one with children, using the early childhood curriculum to set goals that relate to their interests.
 "One of the boys I look after is really interested in water, but had no interest in books, so when I wanted to introduce words and letters to him I put them into the water so we could play with the letters together."

 "You also need to know some very practical things as a nanny," says Leanne.
 "It's important to know some first aid, how to change a nappy, and what kinds of food the children should eat.
 I learned all these things at the nanny college when I first became a nanny.

 "I've taken huge steps in this industry, and I believe anyone can do it.
 Now I want to study more – maybe child psychology so I can understand children better.
 If your heart is really in this work, you can achieve anything you want."

-There are no specific entry requirements for becoming a nanny/child carer, but many employers prefer you to have a relevant tertiary qualification, such as a Certificate in Early Childhood Practice (Level 4) or the National Certificate in Early Childhood Education and Care (Level 3 or Level 5).
+There are no specific entry requirements to become a nanny/child carer.
+However, most employers prefer you to have a qualification such as a New Zealand Certificate in Early Childhood Education and Care (Level 3 or 4) or a New Zealand Diploma in Early Childhood Education and Care (Level 5).

 Most employers require you to have a full driver's licence.

 - Ashton Warner Academy website - information on nanny and early childhood training